minishift/minishift/docs/minishift_config_set.md

 ## minishift config set

-Sets an individual value in a minishift config file
+Sets the value of a configuration property in the Minishift configuration file.

 ### Synopsis

-Sets the PROPERTY_NAME config value to PROPERTY_VALUE
+Sets the value of one or more configuration properties in the Minishift configuration file.
 These values can be overwritten by flags or environment variables at runtime.

 ```
 minishift config set PROPERTY_NAME PROPERTY_VALUE